Yamazen: traceability that optimises the supply chain

 Evolution and growth

-In business in the United States since 1967, Yamazen is a multinational devoted to the sale of machine tools, tooling and automation used by renowned manufacturers to produce precision machined parts.
+In business in the United States since 1967, Yamazen is a multinational devoted to the sale of machine tools, tooling and automotive solutions used by renowned manufacturers in the industry to produce precision machined parts.
 The company is in a constant state of transformation, developing new, increasingly sophisticated high-tech machining solutions to adapt to market demands.

 Aside from its headquarters in Japan, the firm boasts an extensive sales network comprising 60 offices and production plants in over 20 countries in Europe, Asia and North America.